janjsn/lew_nexus_ac_bioenergy/module_land_cover/readme.txt

 -- Code to process land cover data (ESA CCI-LC). --

-Data to process are not provided in GIT, but obtainable at the ESA database website.
+CCI land cover data files are not provided in GIT, but obtainable at the ESA database website.

 Land cover processing is done at 10 arcsec.
 Outputs are produced at a variety of resolutions.